testbenchcc/TIA-Project-Manager/GitHelper.Tests/README.md

 6. **GetGitCommitInfo_WithInvalidRepo_ReturnsDefaults**: Tests that the method returns the default values ("Unknown" for hash, timestamp, and message) when given an invalid repository path.

+### GetGitTags Tests

+7. **GetGitTags_WithValidRepo_ReturnsTags**: Tests that the GetGitTags method returns a valid JSON array of tags when given a valid Git repository path.

+8. **GetGitTags_WithLimit_ReturnsLimitedTags**: Tests that the method respects the limit parameter and returns at most the specified number of tags.

+9. **GetGitTags_WithInvalidRepo_ReturnsEmptyList**: Tests that the method returns an empty JSON array when given an invalid repository path.

+### GetGitTagsDetailed Tests

+10. **GetGitTagsDetailed_WithValidRepo_ReturnsTags**: Verifies that the GetGitTagsDetailed method returns valid tag information from a Git repository.
+11. **GetGitTagsDetailed_WithLimit_ReturnsLimitedTags**: Tests that the GetGitTagsDetailed method respects the limit parameter.
+12. **GetGitTagsDetailed_WithInvalidRepo_ReturnsEmptyList**: Confirms that an empty list of tags is returned when an invalid repository path is provided.

+### GetGitReleasesDetailed Tests

+13. **GetGitReleasesDetailed_WithValidRepo_ReturnsReleases**: Verifies that the GetGitReleasesDetailed method returns valid release information from a Git repository.
+14. **GetGitReleasesDetailed_WithLimit_ReturnsLimitedReleases**: Tests that the GetGitReleasesDetailed method respects the limit parameter.
+15. **GetGitReleasesDetailed_WithInvalidRepo_ReturnsEmptyList**: Confirms that an empty list of releases is returned when an invalid repository path is provided.

+### GetGitReleases Tests

+16. **GetGitReleases_WithValidRepo_ReturnsReleases**: Tests that the GetGitReleases method returns a valid JSON array of releases when given a valid Git repository path, and verifies that each release follows the expected format.

+17. **GetGitReleases_WithLimit_ReturnsLimitedReleases**: Tests that the method respects the limit parameter and returns at most the specified number of releases.

+18. **GetGitReleases_WithInvalidRepo_ReturnsEmptyList**: Tests that the method returns an empty JSON array when given an invalid repository path.

+### GetGitCommitsDetailed Tests

+13. **GetGitCommitsDetailed_WithValidRepo_ReturnsCommits**: Tests that the GetGitCommitsDetailed method returns valid commit data (hash, author, date, title, and body) when given a valid Git repository path.

+14. **GetGitCommitsDetailed_WithLimit_ReturnsLimitedCommits**: Tests that the method respects the limit parameter and returns at most the specified number of commits.

+15. **GetGitCommitsDetailed_WithInvalidRepo_ReturnsEmptyList**: Tests that the method returns an empty list of commits when given an invalid repository path.

+### GetGitTagsDetailed Tests

+16. **GetGitTagsDetailed_WithValidRepo_ReturnsTags**: Tests that the GetGitTagsDetailed method returns valid tag data (name, date, hash, message, commitAuthor, tagger, and type) when given a valid Git repository path.

+17. **GetGitTagsDetailed_WithLimit_ReturnsLimitedTags**: Tests that the method respects the limit parameter and returns at most the specified number of tags.

+18. **GetGitTagsDetailed_WithInvalidRepo_ReturnsEmptyList**: Tests that the method returns an empty list of tags when given an invalid repository path.

 ## Running the Tests

 ### Using .NET CLI